 The Flame Challenge™ 2018 – What is Climate?

 This Spring, scientists from around the U.S. and the world took the challenge to answer "What is Climate?" and thousands of 11-year-old's reviewed and scored their entries.
-The student judges have spoken and the Alan Alda Center for Communicating Science at Stony Brook University is pleased to announce the top entries for 2018!
+From these, the top entries were sent back to the school for the student judges to vote on their favorite in each of the categories.
+The Alan Alda Center for Communicating Science at Stony Brook University is pleased to announce the Winning Flame Challenge Entries for 2018!

 What is The Flame Challenge™?

 When Alda was invited to contribute a guest editorial to the journal, Science, he wrote about why we need scientists to communicate clearly and vividly with the public.
 The Flame Challenge™ was born.

 I’d like to try a playful experiment.
 Would you be willing to have a go at writing your own explanation of what a flame is — one that an 11-year-old would find intelligible, maybe even fun?

 Since 2012, this international contest challenges scientists at every level – from graduate students to senior researchers – to communicate familiar yet complex concepts in ways that are understandable to an 11-year-old.
 Written, graphic and video submissions then make their way to classrooms of fifth- and sixth-graders from all over the globe who review them and decide the winners.

 The Flame Challenge™ offers a $1,000 cash prize for winning scientist entries in each of the categories.
 The winning scientists will also receive a trip to New York City (includes airfare and accommodations for two nights), where they will meet Alan Alda and be honored during a special program at the World Science Festival.

 Scientists, teachers, students and families are invited to join us each year as partners in The Flame Challenge™.
 Please see the navigation at right to learn more about how to get involved.